 need to go to a rehabilitation or nursing facility.

 Your provider may give you instructions on what types of activities you can and can’t

 do.
 As you start to get around, you may find that you need to use a cane or crutches.

-You will likely work with a physical therapist to regain your mobility and strength.
+You may also need to work with a physical therapist to regain your mobility and strength.

-You should be able to do light activities within a couple of weeks.
-During this time,
+You should be able to do light activities in a few weeks.
+During this time, it may

 Keep all your follow-up appointments.
 Follow all your healthcare provider’s instructions.

 If you have external stitches or staples, they will be removed a week or so after

 Before you agree to the test or the procedure make sure you know: